1.6.2. Supported tower sites for single-point runs

 With this tool, CLM uses gap-filled meteorology from NEON tower sites, the dominant plant species is mapped to the appropriate model plant functional type (PFT), and soil characteristics used in the simulations are updated to match observations from NEON’s soil megapits.
 Gap-filled NEON tower flux data are also available for model evaluation.
 Additionally, all the commands to run the model are combined into a script that you can easily call from a single line of code.

-Currently supported NEON sites can be found by running run_tower --help
+Currently supported NEON sites can be found by running run_tower --help.

 Note

-, single point simulations at all NEON sites will be run.
+If you choose to run all, single point simulations at all NEON sites will be run.
 This is a useful feature, but we recommend testing out running just one site first.

 Information on the specific sites can be found on the NEON webpage.